candlepin/candlepin.github.io/docs/subscription-manager/debug_http_traffic.md

 subscription-manager: 1.28.3-1.git.1.21e89c8.fc32
 ```

-As you can see subscription-manager prints not only usual output, but there are all HTTP requests.
+As you can see, subscription-manager does not only print its usual output, but all HTTP requests as well.

 ### SUBMAN_DEBUG_PRINT_REQUEST_HEADER

-When this environment is set using: `export SUBMAN_DEBUG_PRINT_REQUEST_HEADER=1`, then HTTP headers are also printed to standard output.
-Example:
+When you set `export SUBMAN_DEBUG_PRINT_REQUEST_HEADER=1`, HTTP headers are also printed to standard output:

 ```
 [root@localhost ~]# subscription-manager version